 To be eligible for HS 110 and HS 150, students must have successfully completed all Human Services core courses (HS 100, HS 105, HS 131, HS 140, HS 170) with a minimum grade of “C” or higher.
 HS 110 and 150 are exclusively available to students prepared for their fieldwork.
 An APC (Add Placement Code) for registration will only be issued once all requirements are fulfilled, completed application is submitted, and a letter of confirmation of acceptance has been received.
 Students must complete Field Work at a Saddleback College approved affiliate site.

-For any inquiries, please feel free to contact the program specialist, Chelsey Tyson, at ctyson@saddleback.edu.
+For any inquiries, please feel free to contact the program specialist, Sarah Stevenson, at sstevenson@saddleback.edu.

 Saddleback College's HS program is a lower division course of study for students who want an Associate’s Degree, Certificate of Achievement, and/or plan to transfer to a 4-year college or university.
 The HS program serves as an introduction to careers in social work, criminal justice, community-based corrections, counseling, public health and other helping professions.
 Associated roles include, but are not limited to: mentoring, advocacy, counseling, case management, and house manager.